What Is a Gold IRA? A Beginner’s Guide for 2026

 Not all gold qualifies.

-- Gold must typically be at least 99.5% pure
+• Gold must typically be at least 99.5% pure

-- Approved coins and bars are allowed
+• IRA-eligible coins and bars may be allowed

-- Collectibles and rare coins are generally not permitted
+• Collectibles and rare coins are generally not permitted

-IRS Rules You Need to Know (and the Penalties for Breaking Them)
+IRS Rules You Need to Know

 Gold IRA vs Traditional IRA: What’s the Difference?